Agoric/documentation/main/zoe/api/zoe.md

   'Price' : moolaPayment
 };
 ```

+`offerArgs` is an optional object record.
+It can be used to pass
+additional arguments to the `offerHandler` contract code associated
+with the invitation.
+It is up to the contract code whether it chooses
+to handle any `offerArgs` passed to it or whether it drops them.

 ## `UserSeat` Object

 Zoe uses `seats` to access or manipulate offers.
 They let contracts and users interact